© copyright 2002-2014 Michel Deslierres

 By default, WinHelp format help is not displayed in Windows Vista or Windows 7.
 WinHelp can be installed, for free, on such systems.
 Consult http://support.microsoft.com/kb/917607 for details and links to the software.
 If you do not wish to install WinHelp, a version of the help file in the newer chm (compiled html) format is installed along with Win4DEAP.
 The chm file can be displayed from the Help menu.
 Unfortunately, Win4DEAP itself does not know about this file and cannot use it to display help topics.

 Win4DEAP should be considered beta software.
 Backup data often and in both the native DED format and standard CSV or TXT formats.

-the help file for further details.
+An uninstall program is installed along with Win4DEAP.EXE.
+See the help file for further details.

 Thanks to Tim Coelli for DEAP without which Win4DEAP is of no use.

 Thanks to Jordan Russell for the Inno Setup Compiler which was used to create the installation program.
 The setup compilber can be found on the Web at http://www.innosetup.com.

 Thanks to Jean-Marc Huguenin, Université de Lausane, for mentionning Win4DEAP in the chapter entitled "Data Envelopment Analysis" which he contributed to the book Multi-criteria Decision Analysis: Methods and Software, Alessio Ishizaka & Philippe Nemery editors (2013) John Wiley and Sons.